 to apply it

-quickly, and so both rim and tire bead are well-coated.
-If it starts to dry, re-apply or use a water spray
+quickly, and so both rim & tire bead are well-coated.
+If it starts to dry, re-apply or use a

-for your particular wheel...let alone any particular tire.
-Motorcycle tire manufacturer's used to say not
+truly safe for your particular wheel...let alone any particular tire.
+Motorcycle tire manufacturer's use

-to exceed the maximum sidewall printed pressure by more than 50%.
-Some said 150%...which they
+to say not to exceed the maximum sidewall printed pressure by more than 50%.
+Some said 150%

 I would NOT want to inflate a tire so high that a rim exploded, let alone the

-the chance that a rim has been weaken, making things even worse!
-I never ever go over 65 psi.
+always the chance that a rim has been weakened, making things even worse!
+I never ever go over

 I use a compressor that fills its tank to 125 psi, & I use all my previously noted hints about hose size,

-airchuck modifications, no Schrader valve core, etc. I usually use a gauge in the hose fitments, to tell me
+air-chuck modifications, no Schrader valve core, etc. I usually use a gauge in the hose fitments, to

-that the pressure is POUNDS PER SQUARE INCH...and there is a lot of inside VOLUME AREA for
+truth is that the pressure is POUNDS PER SQUARE INCH...and there is a lot of inside VOLUME

-those pounds.
-Thus, the pressure on the wheel can be THOUSANDS OF POUNDS; and a change of just
+AREA for those pounds.
+Thus, the pressure on the wheel can be MANY THOUSANDS OF

 In my own shop/garage, I have a pressure regulator on the output of the compressor tank.
 I set it